LevelInteractive/campaign-collector/README.md

 - Ability to define [field mappings](#fieldmap) for each parameter to attach data to form submissions.
 - Define 1st party cookies and global variables to capture and map along side your in-url campaign parameters.

-> [!IMPORTANT]
+> [!NOTE]
-> This library does not send data to any analytics platform or 3rd party service.
-It is up to you (the implementor) to decide how to use the data.
+> This library is a port/rewrite of [Attributor.js](https://github.com/derekcavaliero/attributor/). \
+> CampaignCollector offers more flexibility with its API than Attributor.js, and has been re-written with a modern Javascript footprint, and mulitple deployment/implementation options.

 ### Installation Options